rochars/wavefile/README.md

 ```

 #### Browser Compatibility
-All moderns browsers should work fine.
+All modern browsers should work fine.
 Cross-browser tests are on the [ROADMAP](https://github.com/rochars/wavefile/blob/master/ROADMAP.md).

 ### ES bundle
 Import WaveFile from **wavefile.js** in the *./dist* folder of this package: